 How I work

-I have been providing therapy for individuals, groups and families for over five years.
-Throughout my time working as a therapist, I have studied multiple modalities and worked with diverse populations.
-In my therapy sessions I pull from a number of modalities, including Narrative Therapy, Internal Family Systems, Cognitive Behavioral Therapy, Psychodynamic Theory, and Dialectical Behavioral Therapy.
+I have been providing therapy for individuals, groups, and families for over five years.
+Throughout my time as a therapist, I have trained in multiple modalities and worked with diverse populations.
+In my therapy sessions, I pull from a number of modalities, including Narrative Therapy, Internal Family Systems, Cognitive Behavioral Therapy, Psychodynamic Theory, and Dialectical Behavioral Therapy.

 As a fellow human being with my own journey of growth, I have so much respect and empathy for my clients and feel honored to be a part of their path.
 I believe the most difficult thing is often accepting all of ourselves and our experiences.
 When we reject ourselves, this can lead to feelings of not being good enough, feeling inadequate, comparing ourselves to others and coming up short, feeling anxious, depressed, and ashamed of oneself.
 These feelings can lead someone to become a perfectionist, an overachiever, attempt to make their body into the ideal shape/weight, or escape painful feelings through alcohol, drugs, food, or other means.

 - Certificate for the Professional Program in Eating and Weight Disorders, University of Berkeley Extension

 - Licensed Marriage and Family Therapist, MFC 92396

 - Master’s Degree, Counseling Psychology, University of San Francisco

 - Bachelor’s Degree, Psychology, California Polytechnic State University, San Luis Obispo